-Anne de Graaf is Head of Studies for Academic Core and Outreach Coordinator at AUC.
+Dr. Anne de Graaf is Chief Diversity Officer at the UvA.
+Before this, she was Head of Studies for Academic Core and Outreach Coordinator at Amsterdam University College (AUC).
 She has taught a variety of courses and also served as Tutor and Internship Coordinator at AUC up until January 2016.
 She now teaches Human Rights and Human Security; and Peace Lab.
-She defended her PhD in International Relations at the University of St Andrews, Scotland.
-Her research focuses on marginalised groups, as well as peace and conflict studies, and explores the role of voice—specifically young people’s—as a means of claiming agency in peacebuilding and conflict.
+She holds a PhD in International Relations from the University of St Andrews, Scotland.
+Her research focuses on marginalized groups, as well as peace and conflict studies, and explores the role of voice—specifically young people’s—as a means of claiming agency in peace-building and conflict.
 She is an award-winning author of over 80 books, with 5 million sold worldwide.
 Her teen and adult novels (fiction based on fact) explore themes such as child soldiers and AIDS survival.
 She has traveled extensively to post-conflict areas throughout sub-Saharan Africa, the Middle East and Europe, interviewing for her books and articles.
-She has also lectured and guest taught at universities in the Netherlands, South Africa and the U.S., including Harvard MUN, West Point and her alma mater, Stanford University.
+She has also lectured and guest taught at universities in the Netherlands, South Africa and the U.S., including West Point Military Academy and her alma mater, Stanford University.